material-motion/material-motion/specifications/runtime/scheduler.md

 **Remove-then-add**: Two things must happen when a named plan is committed:

-1. Remove any previously-committed plan with the same name from the target's performers.
+1. Remove any previously committed plan with the same name from the target's performers.

    _Note:_ This may be on a different performer instance.
 In the above example, perhaps a PhysicsPerformer is needed for the second transaction, but not for the first.
 2. Provide the relevant performer with the new named plan.